isaac-kami/ParaviewFenicsOciCloud/README.md

 ```

-To access the Private Hosts (Fenics and Paraview), you will need to ssh through the bastion:
+To access the Private Hosts (FEniCS and Paraview), you will need to ssh through the bastion:

 <i> Syntax </i>:
 ```
 ssh -J ubuntu@bastion ubuntu@privatehost
 ```

-- to access Fenics host:
+- to access FEniCS host:

 ```
 root@deploymentmachine:/home/ParaviewFenicsOCI# ssh -J ubuntu@129.159.250.195 ubuntu@10.0.2.2